Notice Number: NOT-HG-14-019

 The key elements of a responsive application might include:

-The salary is capped at Executive Level 1 (FY2014 published amount).
-The salary must be consistent both with the established salary structure at the institution and with salaries actually provided by the institution from its own funds to other staff members of equivalent qualifications, rank, and responsibilities in the department concerned.
-Up to $40,000 may be requested for research support.
-Candidates may request a minimum of nine (9) calendar months or 75% of full-time professional effort to conduct health-related research.
-The remaining effort may be devoted to other research pursuits and activities consistent with the objectives of the award.
+The salary for K awards is capped at Executive Level II (FY2015 published amount) plus fringe benefits per year.
+The salary must be commensurate with the applicant institution's salary structure for persons of equivalent qualifications, experience, and rank.
+Up to $40,000 per year may be requested for research support, if justified.
 Awardees and their mentors are required to attend one annual networking meeting in the DC Metropolitan Area.
-Travel for the mentor as well as the candidate may be requested.
+Travel for the mentor as well as for the candidate may be requested.
+See more at: http://grants.nih.gov/grants/policy/salcap_summary.htm.

 Please direct all inquiries to: